igoramadas/imgrecog/README.md

 You'll need to download your Google Cloud Vision API credentials file from the Google Cloud Console.
 If you need help please follow [these instructions](https://cloud.google.com/vision/docs/auth).

-By default, the credentials file `imgrecog.auth.json` will be grabbed from the following locations:

-- where the tool is installed
-- current user's home folder
-- current executing directory (highest priority)

-You can specify the path to the credentials file using the `googleKeyfile` option, or via the command line arg `--glgkeyfile`.
+Set the path to the credentials file using the `googleKeyfile` option, or via the command line arg `--glgkeyfile`.

 ### Using the Clarifai API